Arham097/ASP-.NET-Core/README.md

-# ASP.NET Core Projects
+# ASP.NET Core

-This workspace contains multiple ASP.NET Core projects, each demonstrating different aspects of web application development.
-Below is an overview of the projects and their functionalities.
+This workspace contains multiple ASP.NET Core Concepts, each demonstrating different aspects of web application development.
+Below is an overview of the concepts and functionalities.

 ## Projects